openmobilehub/android-omh-storage/docs/markdown/getting-started.md

 # Getting Started with Android OMH Storage

 Android OMH Storage is a project that integrates various cloud storage providers into Android applications.
-It offers a unified API to work with different authentication providers.
+It offers a unified API to work with different storage providers.

 ## Prerequisites